samuelamofa/Restaurant-Management-System/RAILWAY_DEPLOYMENT.md

 ```

 **Notes:**
-- The backend will automatically run `prisma generate` on install
+- The backend will automatically run `prisma generate` on install (no database connection needed)
-- The build script runs `prisma migrate deploy` to apply migrations
+- The build script only runs `prisma generate` (builds work without database)
+- Migrations run automatically at startup via `npm start` (before server starts)
 - Socket.io is configured for Railway proxy compatibility
 - WebSockets work automatically with Railway's proxy